 In both concentrations student participation in faculty research is an important component of the program that prepares students for independent work in graduate school or industry.
 Each concentration also prepares students for graduate study, either in physics or in applied sciences such as optics, photonics, scientific computing, engineering, or computer science.

 Student participation in faculty research is an important component of the Physics program at all levels.
 Participation in research can be pursued either through independent study during the academic year or full-time during the summer quarter.
-Such experience is excellent preparation for independent work in graduate school or industry.
+This experience is excellent preparation for independent work in graduate school or industry.